eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-connections.md

 }
 ```

-Note: This example assumes that there is a valid user named `inbound-auth-subject` in ditto.
+Note: This example assumes that there is a valid user named `ditto:inbound-auth-subject` in Ditto.
-If you want to use a user for the basic auth (from the [HTTP API](connectivity-protocol-bindings-http.html)) use the prefic `nginxg:`, e.g. `nginx:my-basic-auth-user`.
+If you want to use a user for the basic auth (from the [HTTP API](connectivity-protocol-bindings-http.html)) use the prefix `nginx:`, e.g. `nginx:ditto`.
 See [Basic Authentication](basic-auth.html#authorization-context-in-devops-commands) for more information.

 #### Source header mapping